benzman81/homebridge-http-webhooks/README.md

 Setting of target position you can realize by send link to: open, 20%, 40%, 60% 80% and close
 * Position State (Decreasing=0 / Increasing=1 / Stopped=2): `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&positionstate=0 (1 or 2)` (position state is not mandatory and not fully tested yet)

+If you dont use callbacks to let your covering give feedback of current position back to homekit you can set "auto_set_current_position" to true.

 # Configuration